Animated stretch preview.

 - 3Let your legs be supported.
 Soften the jaw, relax the belly, and allow each exhale to feel a little longer.

-- 4Hold the stretch for 180 seconds, then release gradually and notice how hamstrings feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hamstrings feels before repeating or switching sides.

 Let your legs be supported.
 Soften the jaw, relax the belly, and allow each exhale to feel a little longer.